Spanish prosecutors accuse Rubiales of sexual assault and coercion for kissing a player at World Cup - WTOP News

 According to a sexual consent law passed last year, Rubiales could face a fine or a prison sentence of one to four years if found guilty of sexual assault.
 The new law eliminated the difference between “sexual harassment” and “sexual assault,” sanctioning any unconsented sexual act.

-Prosecutors added Friday that Rubiales could have committed an act of coercion when, according to Hermoso, he pressured her to speak out in his defense immediately after the scandal erupted regarding his behavior.
+Prosecutors added Friday that Rubiales could have committed an act of coercion when, according to Hermoso, he pressured her to speak out in his defense immediately after the scandal erupted.

-Prosecutors have asked the judge that Rubiales appear before a court to give preliminary testimony.
-If the National Court judge agrees the hear the case, it would lead to a formal court investigation that will end with a recommendation for the case to either be dismissed or go to trial.
+Prosecutors have asked that Rubiales appear before a court to give preliminary testimony.
+If the National Court judge agrees to the hear the case, a formal court investigation would follow, ending with a recommendation for the case to either be dismissed or go to trial.

+The National Court said Judge Francisco de Jorge will consider the lawsuit.

+The prosecutor’s office also recommended that the court ask Australian counterparts for information on sexual assault laws there.
+The two countries have a treaty of mutual assistance between their courts.

 The 46-year-old Rubiales faces threats other than a possible criminal trial.

-He was suspended from his post by FIFA on Aug.
-27, a day after he refused to step down when he delivered a defiant speech to the general assembly of his federation in which he said he was victim of a “witch hunt” by “false feminists.”
-Rubiales was banned from his post for 90 days while FIFA disciplinary judges consider his case.
-Soccer’s governing body can impose sanctions on individuals ranging from warnings and fines to suspensions from the sport.

 Rubiales also faces action from the Spanish government.
-A government legal panel overseeing sports has opened a probe to determine if he abused his authority by kissing Hermoso or tainted the image of Spain with his conduct.
+A government legal panel overseeing sports has opened an investigation to determine if he abused his authority by kissing Hermoso or tainted the image of Spain with his conduct.
 He faces being deemed unfit to hold his post for up to two years.

-Rubiales’ behavior at the final, which included a lewd crotch grab while next to dignitaries including Spain’s queen and teenage princess, combined with his controversial speech have tarnished the Women’s World Cup title and damaged his own federation.
+Rubiales’ behavior at the final, which included a lewd crotch grab while next to dignitaries including Spain’s queen and teenage princess, combined with his controversial speech have drawn attention away from the Women’s World Cup title and damaged his own federation.

 Spain’s women’s players have said they won’t play again for their nation until big changes are made in the federation.
 The federation fired coach Jorge Vilda, but the players have yet to say if they consider that sufficient.